sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - draft-query-tips.md

 **Troubleshooting**

 Sensible returns the following error messages when the LLM is uncertain about the accuracy of the extracted data.
 Note that LLMs can inaccurately report uncertainties.
-For more information, see [Accuracy measures](doc:accuracy-measures).
+For more information about uncertainties, see [Accuracy measures](doc:accuracy-measures).

 | error message                              | description                                                  | troubleshooting                                              |
 | ------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |